Test Taker Guides

 Work on increasing vocabulary, including verbs that cover a variety of topics that are at the Novice level.
 These are topics that you generally experience each day in your every-day life: self, home, friends, school, weather, clothing, food, time, pets/animals, etc...

-Try to connect words to create complete thoughts and generate simple sentences where possible.
+Try to connect different words to a verb to create thoughts and generate simple sentences where possible.

 Text Type (Novice-High) Simple Sentences: